-The Georgia Department of Law's Consumer Protection Unit administers Georgia’s Lemon Law, which is designed first and foremost to help you get your defective vehicle repaired.
+The Georgia Attorney General's Consumer Protection Division administers Georgia’s Lemon Law, which is designed first and foremost to help you get your defective vehicle repaired.
 If the manufacturer fails to repair a recurring problem after a reasonable number of attempts and you meet certain eligibility requirements, you may apply for a state arbitration hearing.
 An arbitration panel may hear your complaint to decide whether you are entitled to a replacement vehicle or a refund.

 The Lemon Law requires you, the consumer, to follow certain steps.
 We have prepared this guide to supplement the Statement, or information sheet, you should have received from the dealer at the time of your purchase or lease.
 Our guide will help you determine whether you and your vehicle are eligible and, if so, how to proceed.
 Not all of these steps may apply to you, and it is possible for your dispute to be resolved at any time during the process.

 - First, please review our answers to the most Frequently Asked Questions for information you will need to know about eligibility and possible remedies.

 - Next, please sign in one time to have these instructions forwarded to you by e-mail and to help the Georgia Attorney General's Consumer Protection Division assist you in the future, should you decide to pursue your claim under the Lemon Law.